jt0404/gpt-splitter/README.md

   --save_path SAVE_PATH
                         if specified saves all messages to a given path (default: ) --input_path INPUT_PATH
-                        path to the file, required if --input=file (default: ) --display, --no-display
+                        path to the file, required if --input=file or --chunked (default: ) --display, --no-display
-                        display messages while iterating through them (default: False) --action ACTION       action for ChatGPT to perform after sending all messages (default: summarize all text) --size SIZE           size of a single message (default: 4000)
+                        display messages while iterating through them (default: False) --action ACTION       action for ChatGPT to perform after sending all messages (default: summarize all text) --size SIZE           size of a single message (default: 4000) --chunked, --no-chunked
+                        if specified copies all messages prepared by this program from --input_path (default: False)
 ```